Vinnas-Kuttery/AR-Overdue-Predictive-solution-using-Apache-Spark-Big-data-/README.md

 # AR-Overdue-Predictive-solution-using-Apache-Spark-Big-data-
 AR Overdue Prediction using Apache Spark (Big data) is a complete scalable and highly efficient solution.
-The process can be fine tuned by data analysts / data scientists.
-Apache zeppelin implementation of this project will make easier implementation and maintenance for data experts.
+Apache zeppelin implementation of this predictive solution will make data expert's life easier to manage.